dotnet/csharpstandard/standard/attributes.md

 ### 22.2.3 Positional and named parameters

-Attribute classes can have ***positional parameters*** and ***named parameters***.
+Attribute classes can have ***positional parameter***s and ***named parameter***s.
 Each public instance constructor for an attribute class defines a valid sequence of positional parameters for that attribute class.
 Each non-static public read-write field and property for an attribute class defines a named parameter for the attribute class.
 For a property to define a named parameter, that property shall have both a public get accessor and a public set accessor.

 > *Example*: The following example defines an attribute class named `HelpAttribute` that has one positional parameter, `url`, and one named parameter, `Topic`.
 Although it is non-static and public, the property `Url` does not define a named parameter, since it is not read-write.
 Two uses of this attribute are also shown:
 >